 Our boot space star ratings use to be class specific, but we changed our test programme in 2017.
 So cars tested after this date are comparable across classes.

 How do we score different cars?

-The overall score in our review combines all our various test results with information from the reliability survey.
-Each Which? test score is comprised from the following:
+The overall score in each of our car reviews combines all of our test results with data from our car reliability survey.
+Each Which? test score is comprised of the following:

-The graphic below reveals how we weight the different classes of car, what owners have told us matter the most (and least), and the scores needed to be a Best Buy.
+How much each facet of our lab tests contributes toward a car's overall score changes across the different car classes.
+The graphic below reveals how we weight the different classes of car, what owners have told us matter the most (and least) in the latest Which?
+Car Survey for each class, and the scores needed to be a Best Buy.

 Ready to find your next car?
 Use our expert, independent new and used car reviews.